yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

   }
 }
 ```
 2. Add the var defined in the root level;
 ```tf
 variable "error_html_filepath" {
   type = string
 }
 ```
 3. Add the error file path in `terraform.tfvars` and `terraform.tfvars.sample`;
 ```
 error_html_filepath="/workspace/terraform-beginner-bootcamp-2023/public/error.html"
 ```

-4. Run tf plan and  see.
+4. Run tf plan and  see.<br>

-We're encountering an error because we need to pass the variables to the root main.tf for both index and error.
+We're encountering an error because we need to pass the variables to the root main.tf for both index and error.<br><br>
 5. Do nothing but Run tf plan and see again.

 Now it works..after just reapplying.